-Also, you can use custom operation types.
-Moreover, a criterion can be an expression, which combines several operations by passing the results of one operation call to another operation.
+You can also use custom operation types.
+In addition, a criterion can be an expression combining several operations by passing the results of one operation call to another operation.

 If multiple criteria (operations) are specified, the result will be calculated according to all these criteria (operations).

-The element, from which begins the calculation of the result, according to the specified criteria.
-In a dependency matrix, the context is row or column element.
+The element that begins the calculation of the result according to the specified criteria.
+In a dependency matrix, the context is a row or column element.
 In a relation map, this is every node of the structure.
-A smart package is the context itself, and the context of a derived property is the target of the customization element that owns this derived property.
+In a table, the context is the table scope value.
+A smart package is the context itself.
+The context of a derived property is the target of the customization element that owns this derived property.